• Rondezvous

 But it isn’t exactly a leap.

 One of Harrell’s first actions was to pass over a reformer for Police Chief and pick a Seattle Police insider who seemed to churn out a scandal on a monthly basis–and Harrell continuously stood by him.
-SPD under Harrell soon stopped investigating sexual assault - and frankly, seemed to be sitting on its hands for quite some time.
+SPD under Harrell soon stopped investigating sexual assault - and frankly, seemed to be sitting on their hands for quite some time.
 Perhaps the way Harrell coveted cops’ love and cooed constantly at them about how abused they should feel created a permission structure for this bad behavior?
 I don’t know - but either way, the buck stops with Bruce and he needs to answer for these terrible results.
+And this is to say nothing of his ineffective homelessness response and his tepid approach to opioid abuse.

 And let’s not forget that Nelson ran around for the cameras talking about how dangerous everything was - using the old Fox News playbook to try to rile up extra political support.
 And Davison couldn’t do something as basic as managing her caseload, killed drug court, and later picked a petty, protracted fight with a judge–further gumming up the courts and preventing justice from being swift, clear, or restorative.

-So at the very least, I think we can all conclude - there is no way in hell they were helping, and it is at least very plausible to think that the best way to understand this is that Bruce and his buddies’ botched leadership means we have faced an incredible number of excess deaths.
+So at the very least, I think we can all conclude - there is no way in hell they were helping.
+It is at least very plausible to think that the best way to understand this is that Bruce and his buddies’ botched leadership means we have faced an incredible number of excess deaths.

 It’s time to vote all three out of office.